RehanFaisal864/RhombixTechnologies_Tasks/README.md

+# RhombixTechnologies_Tasks

+Internship tasks completed for Rhombix Technologies - Python  Programming

 # **🔢 Fibonacci Generator – Internship Task**

+This project was developed as part of the Python Programming Internship at [Rhombix Technologies](https://www.linkedin.com/company/rhombix-technologies/).

 This project showcases multiple ways to generate Fibonacci numbers using Python including generators, lists, and mathematical logic.

 It’s a part of my **Rhombix Technologies Internship** focused on improving coding, logic-building, and documentation skills.

 ## **📌 What is the Fibonacci Sequence?**